-CCI continues to invest in its full-time research/investment team.
-CCI now has four full-time PM's who also have dual analyst responsibilities, six full-time analysts including four credit analysts, two senior data scientists, a portfolio management director, a portfolio analyst and an additional senior operations analyst.
+CCI continues to invest in its full-time research/investment team which has doubled since the last review.
+CCI now has four full-time PM's who also have dual analyst responsibilities, four full-time credit analysts, two full-time data scientists, a portfolio management director, portfolio analyst and a senior operations analyst.
 CCI also employ a credit analyst on a part-time basis.